-Because of COVID-19, most court hearings in Vermont are now “remote.”
+Because of COVID-19, some court hearings in Vermont are now “remote.”
 That means some or all of the people participate by video or by phone.
 Read this tip sheet to know how to prepare for a remote hearing.
 (You can also download a PDF at the bottom of this page.)

 How do I know if I have a remote hearing?

 The court will tell you if your hearing is remote.
 They may contact you by U.S. mail, email or phone.
 They will also notify the other parties in your case.

 What if I don’t have internet or a phone?